-To provide a vegetative cover that will allow a sustainable land use similar to that which existed pre-mining while minimising erosion.
+To provide a vegetative cover that will allow a sustainable land use similar to that which existed pre-mining while minimising erosion and ensures the stability and integrity of the embankment remains

-- 1. Phosphate levels determined by the Olsen Method should be a minimum of 25 ± 5 ppm for two consecutive years after restoration. - 2.
+- 1. Phosphate levels determined by the Olsen Method should be a minimum of 25+5 ppm for two consecutive years after restoration. - 2.
 Clover/grass compositional balance should be 20-30%/80-70%. - 3.
 Exposed soil surfaces should be no greater than 10% of the rehabilitated area under grazing over two consecutive years. - 4.
 Pasture production should equal the yearly district average for two consecutive years. - 5.
 Earthworm population's average over $10 \times 1 \text{ m}^2$ plots should be a minimum of 100 individuals per square metre.